The Fedibook project

 Why can't I post to The World?

 This is a deliberate design choice.
 Fedibook is built around Friends & Groups as its core value.
-Posting to the open Fediverse would require a very different approach to moderation — one that does not fit the current scope of the project.
+Posting publicly to the open Fediverse would require a very different approach to moderation — one that does not fit the current scope of the project.

-Use Mastodon.
-Seriously — it is built exactly for that.
-Mastodon is designed for public broadcasting to the open Fediverse, with mature tools for moderation, discovery, and reach.
+If you want to share something with the world, use Mastodon.
+It is built exactly for that — public broadcasting to the open Fediverse, with mature tools for moderation, discovery, and reach.
 Fedibook and Mastodon complement each other rather than compete.
-Use each for what it does best.
+And if you are already on Mastodon, your Fedibook friends can follow your Mastodon account and see your public posts in their World feed.

+Will Fedibook ever support posting to the world?
 It cannot be ruled out.
-But with Friends & Groups as the heart of Fedibook, it is not a priority.
-Getting those core features right matters more than expanding scope prematurely.
+But with Friends & Groups as the heart of Fedibook, it is not a priority right now.

 Is Fedibook free?
 Forever?